Introduction to Hadoop in HDInsight

 Other Hadoop-related projects such as Pig and Hive are built on top of HDFS and the MapReduce framework.
 Projects such as these are used to provide a simpler way to manage a cluster than working with the MapReduce programs directly.
 Pig, for example, enables you to write programs using a procedural language called Pig Latin that are compiled to MapReduce programs on the cluster.
 It also provides fluent controls to manage data flow.
 Hive is a data warehouse infrastructure that provides a table abstraction for data in files stored in a cluster which can then be queried using SQL-like statements in a declarative language called HiveQL.

 Azure HDInsight makes Apache Hadoop available as a service in the cloud.
-It makes the HDFS/MapReduce software framework and related projects such as Pig and Hive available in a simpler, more scalable, and cost-efficient environment.
+It makes the HDFS/MapReduce software framework and related projects such as Pig, Hive, and Oozie available in a simpler, more scalable, and cost-efficient environment.

 One of the primary efficiencies introduced by HDInsight is in how it manages and stores data.
 HDInsight uses Azure Blob storage as the default file system.
 Blob storage and HDFS are distinct file systems that are optimized, respectively, for the storage of data and for computations on that data.